tomwijnroks/peildatum/README.md

 # peildatum
-Scripts to calculate exchange rate prices for a reference date
+Scripts to calculate exchange rate prices for a reference date.